-- O1 To retain and enhance the existing contributory buildings in Transvaal Avenue and to ensure that they retain their visual prominence in the streetscape. - O2 To conserve the characteristics which give the Transvaal Avenue group of former residences its special sense of identity. - O3 To encourage replacement of buildings that detract from the townscape character of Transvaal Avenue.
+- ember 202?
+To retain and enhance the existing contributory buildings in Transvaal Avenue and to 01 ensure that they retain their visual prominence in the streetscape. - To conserve the characteristics which give the Transvaal Avenue group of former 02 residences its special sense of identity. - 03 To encourage replacement of buildings that detract from the townscape Garacter of Transvaal Avenue.